 - The UK’s Plain English campaign offers alternative everyday words.

 - The Plain Language Thesaurus from the Centers for Disease Control and Prevention.

 But don’t forget that content creation is company-wide.
 It’s no longer the sole domain of your marketing and communications department.
 Your HR team creates communications, as well as Service, Product, Legal, Subject Matter Experts.
 It’s almost impossible to manage the language used by all teams across your business.
 Many of them will not be trained writers, and may use complex words by default.
 People with expertise in a specific field (e.g. lawyers) may need extra help to pitch their content at a level everyone can understand.

-This is where modern AI and NLP solutions like VT Insights (and VT Readability) help.
+This is where modern AI and NLP solutions like VT Insights (and VT Writer) help.
 They allow you to scan your online and offline content, flagging the complex words used.
 You can then review them on a case by case basis.

 And what if you really can’t avoid using jargon, a complex word, or an acronym?
 Maybe for compliance reasons.
 In that case, explain them within the text itself.
 Or direct your reader elsewhere for more information.